kube-rs/controller-rs/README.md

 kubectl port-forward ${FOO_POD} -n default 8080:8080 &
 ```

+You probably need to edit the `OPENTELEMETRY_ENDPOINT_URL` to fit your cluster.

 ## Usage
 Once the app is running, you can see that it observes `foo` events.